PetePriority/HamTrack/README.md

 # Getting started
 Adjust the configuration, in particular your wheel's circumference, mysql connection parameters, etc., and comment out features you don't need, like the Firebase Cloud messaging.

+# PHP-script
+The PHP-script, found in `php/`, requires the composer modules `twig` and `php-units-of-measure`.
+It displays daily, monthly, and session statistics.
+[This](https://sonic.serveftp.com/herbert/) shows it in action.